Back to Reputation Management

 I'm not going to make excuses for this – a 20-minute wait for menus isn't acceptable, and I'd be frustrated too.
 I've spoken with the team about what happened that evening.
 We’ve since changed how we manage table coverage during busy periods so no section gets neglected.
 If you're willing to give us another chance, I'd genuinely like to make it right.
 Drop me a message through our page and I'll sort it personally.

-Why it works: It takes ownership immediately (no "we're sorry you feel that way" deflection), describes a concrete change, and offers personal accountability.
+Why it works: It takes ownership straight away (no "sorry you feel that way" nonsense), describes a real change, and offers personal accountability.

 How to personalise: Be specific about what you've actually changed.
 Customers — and AI assistants scanning your responses — can tell the difference between a real operational fix and a vague promise.